Italian word of the day: ‘Brindisi’

 Here’s a word to celebrate.

-If in English we offer up a ‘toast’ at a special occasion; in Italy celebrations call for a brindisi.
+While in English we offer up a ‘toast’ on a special occasion, celebrations in Italy call for a brindisi.

-The word is from the Spanish brindis, which according to the dictionary it originally comes from the German bring dirs, meaning ‘bring thee’ (as in, I’ll ‘bring thee’ a drink, a speech, etc.).
+The word is from the Spanish brindis, which according to the Treccani dictionary originally comes from the German bring dirs, meaning ‘bring thee’ (as in, I’ll ‘bring thee’ a drink, a speech, etc.).

 The custom dates back to at least the ancient Greeks, with several references made in Homer’s Iliad and Odyssey to raising a glass in honour of a table companion.
-The Greeks in turn brought it to the Romans, and it remained popular in Christian Rome.
+The Greeks are believed to have then brought it to ancient Rome, where it became a widespread practice.

-The custom subsequently fell a bit out of use, but became popular again in Italy in the 16th century, along with reciting versus of poetry you’d composed for the occasion.
+The custom fell a bit out of use after the fall of the Roman Empire, but became popular again in Italy in the 16th century, when a brindisi usually involved reciting verses of poetry composed for the occasion.

-A brindisi may be a toast, but you don’t say brindisi when you’re clinking glasses, just as in English you wouldn’t exclaim ‘Toast!’ to your drinking mates.
+Nowadays, a brindisi is in most cases just a simple toast, but locals don't say brindisi when clinking glasses, just as in English you wouldn’t exclaim ‘toast!’ to your drinking mates.

-The Italian word for ‘cheers’ is Cin cin (pronounced chin chin).
+The Italian word for ‘cheers’ is cin cin (pronounced as 'chin chin').

-This apparently comes from Chinese sailors saying qing, qing (please, please), when knocking cups, partly in playful imitation of the sound of the glasses clinking.
+This apparently comes from Chinese sailors saying qing, qing (please, please), when knocking cups, partly in playful imitation of the sound of clinking glasses.

-It was later exported to European ports and caught on so much in Italian it became the country's most popular toasting salute.
+The phrase was later exported to European ports and caught on so much in Italy that it became the country's most popular toasting salute.

-Unlike in , in Italy, as in most of mainland Europe, it’s important to look all your friends in the eye as you clink glasses.
-Failure to do so is rumoured to invite seven years of bad luck… or even bad sex.
+In Italy, as in most of mainland Europe, it’s important to look all your friends in the eye as you clink glasses.
+Failure to do so is rumoured to invite bad luck.

-A couple of alternatives to Cin cin are Salute (to your good health), Cento di questi giorni (may you have a hundred of these days) or even Cento di questi anni or just Cent’anni for short (may you have a hundred years like this) - based on the assumption that the occasion that calls for a toast makes this one of the best days of your life.
+A couple of alternatives to cin cin are salute ('to your good health'), cento di questi giorni ('may you have a hundred of these days') or even cento di questi anni or just cent’anni ('may you have a hundred years like this'), based on the assumption that the occasion calling for a toast makes it one of the best days of one's life.

 Cin cin to that!